mfazza/anagramma/README.md

   * anagrams contains all methods associated with routes under /anagrams/
   * words contains all methods associated with routes under /words/
   * stats contains all methods associated with routes under /stats/
+* platform_dev has the assets I was given to start with.

 An endpoint request calls the Node app in /server -> that calls an export module in /routes/api/ -> that calls a function that queries the db (in the same file)